MrZMN/FuzzyKey/fuzzy commitment/README.md

 ![Image text](https://github.com/MrZMN/Implementation-of-PS-based-key-distribution-methods/blob/master/images/fuzzycommitment.png)

 ### Details
 - We can choose different ECC codes, including: 1. different types, like RS or BCH codes.
-2. different param settings, including code length, error tolerance, etc. The choice of ECC code should follow these conditions: The error tolerance ability should be related with the PS inequality; the device ability, such as memory, energy consumption should be concerned; the type of PS mismatches, such as consecutive or random, should be concerned.
+2. different param settings, including code length, error tolerance, etc. - The choice of ECC code should follow these conditions: 1. the error tolerance ability should be related with the PS mismatch.
+2. the device ability, such as memory, energy consumption should be concerned.
+3. the type of PS mismatches, such as consecutive or random, should be concerned.
 - In the above implementation, errors on wireless channel wasn't concerned.

 ### Security level